Roboto-Automo/100-days-of-code/robertoProgressLog.md

 **Thoughts:**

 Didn't feel like I accomplished as much as I would have liked even though it felt like I had spent a lot of time at the computer.
 Again I hope things have been sinking in for my troubles.
 Hopefully I can convert the bandname generator into a responsive web app fairly soon.

+  ### Day 7: March 6

+**Today's Progress**:

+Only managed codewars today, but felt like a satisfying task creating a change machine and then refactoring it once I had knowledge of a new piece of code.

+**Thoughts:**

+I am discovering I prefer the cerebral challenges of code problem solving even more than the UI design and implementation of HTML and CSS.
+Which may seem counter to my creative tendencies, but I am getting immense satisfaction from the codewars problems.
+I'm looking forward to gaining enough coding knowledge to be able to start tackling the more complex problems.

+   ### Day 8: March 7

+**Today's Progress**:

+Started off the day with a bit of codewars, refactoring some code to make a loop and if statement much shorter.
+Ended up googling for help and once again discovering a particular code snippet was required knowledge to be able to solve the problem.

+ Spent about 3 hours on FreeCodecamp activities building forms.

+ **Thoughts:**

+I will need to start collating all my learnings into some sort of document to help me remember what i've learned and as a simple reference to access reminders quickly.
+Be it syntax or concepts.